 Gooten and Printful are two print-on-demand fulfillment giants making a big splash in the industry.
-These fulfillment-only services take care of the printing, shipping, and order fulfillment on your behalf, allowing you to stay focused on your business's frontend.
+These fulfillment-only services take care of the printing, shipping, and order fulfillment on your behalf, so that you can stay focused on the stuff that matters.

 Whatever the case, this Printful vs. Gooten comparison will help you make an informed decision by rating and comparing the two services across key aspects.
 Enjoy!